davolajohnson/The-culture-clash-jeopardy/README.md

 # 🎮 The Culture Clash Jeopardy

 ![Culture Clash Jeopardy Screenshot](./assets/IMG_7991.jpeg)

 ---

 ## 📖 Description

 **What is Jeopardy?**
 Jeopardy is a quiz show that features a unique answer-and-question format where contestants are given clues in the form of answers and must respond in the form of a question.
 Examples include:
 - Who is...
 - Who was...
 - What is...

+1. Gamer will pick a category and dollar amount they want to win.
+2. Once they choose a category they will read and answer the question in jeopardy format.
+There is only 20 seconds to type in the answer.
+3. If the timer goes off and the question is not answered or answered wrong that person loses  the amount of money they were attempting to get.
+4. Currently you are a winner if you get 3000 dollars
+5. Currently only a 1 person game.

 ❗ **Do not use punctuation at the end of your answer**